Helios-One-HAM/The-HeliosOne-Game/README.md

 and see ourselves however we like.
 Theres nothing inherently wrong with being a morganer.
 Just don't abuse anything. the hams figured out how to create that social contract and hold it together on their own. lets have the hams leading the charge!

-We are cabable of comprehending provlems at the individual and global scale.
+We are cabable of comprehending problems at the individual and global scale.
 We just need the proper tools to measure these things.
 Empathy is the idea that the morganers try to reject by nature.
 When not grounded in reality.
 Greed is the nature that the millies try to reject by nature.
 When there is injustice.